Browse through our online tools

 A long noncoding RNA expression atlas of normal and malignant hematopoiesis

-T-distributed stochastic neighbor embedding (t-SNE) on lncRNAs and miRNAs robustly structured our dataset into groups matching the input cell populations, underlining the cell type-specific expression patterns of ncRNA genes.
-Self-organizing maps (SOMs) further identified clusters of coordinately upregulated genes in hematopoietic stem cells and pediatric AMLs.
-Through the lncScape online app, the expression levels of manifold miRNAs and lncRNAs can be retrieved across normal and malignant hematopoiesis.
-Since our resource includes fingerprint lncRNAs for every cell type, gene set enrichment analyses, plus class prediction of co-expressed coding genes, users can infer functions for every transcript.
+Via the lncScape online app, the expression levels of manifold miRNAs and lncRNAs can be retrieved across normal and malignant hematopoiesis.
+Our resource includes lineage-specific fingerprint lncRNAs, gene set enrichment analyses, and class prediction of co-expressed coding genes, so that users can infer functions for every transcript.

 A catalog of advanced lentiviral CRISPR-Cas9 delivery vectors from our laboratory